konsumer/image/README.md

 - I need to clean up & normalize the data, and get more info about every format.
 - Make a top-level `DataView` and use it for everything (similar to Buffer, no buffer utils needed.)
 See jpeg for example.
+- Also get mime, url, and filesize (on URLS)
+- Would a single functon be simpler?
+Use `infoFetch` for string (url) and `info` for array-likes

 ## Thanks

-- I got a lot of the byte-parsing from [image-size](https://github.com/image-size/image-size)
+- I got a lot of the image byte-parsing stuff from [image-size](https://github.com/image-size/image-size)
 - [jpeg-header](https://viereck.ch/jpeg-header/) seemed to be the most reliable JPEG parsing I have found, in JS.